 Interested in Advertising on our Job Board?
 Black Engineer provides black technology news and information about black engineering, black entrepreneurs, black technology, black engineers, black education, black minorities, black engineer of the year awards (BEYA) and historically black colleges and universities (HBCU) from black community in US, UK, Caribbean and Africa.
 Find out more about your reader demographics, web-traffic, and valued added client services.
 Click here to contact us.

-Career Communications Group, publisher of US Black Engineer and Information Technology, Hispanic Engineer and Information Technology, and Women of Color magazines, will partner with Morgan State University's Clarence M. Mitchell, Jr. School of Engineering to host the 2014 Minorities in Energy Week: Opportunities in the New Energy Economy, which is scheduled to take place September 29-October 2, 2014 at Morgan State University.
+Career Communications Group, publisher of US Black Engineer and Information Technology, Hispanic Engineer and Information Technology, and Women of Color magazines, will host the Minorities in Energy Initiative, which is scheduled to take place during the 2015 BEYA STEM Conference at the Washington Marriott Wardman Park.

 Attracting more students and professionals in various energy fields is critical.
 According to the American Petroleum Institute, “1.5 percent of African-Americans in four year colleges are getting degrees associated with the energy industry.”
 As the industry steadily enhances, the potential for African American success in energy fields is increasing.
 “By 2020, it is projected that 500,000 jobs will be created in the upstream oil and natural gas sector alone,” the organization reported.